AfonsoG6/A28-CT/readme.md

 # Contact Tracing

 This project aims to assist in tracing the spread of a virus during a pandemic.
 By automatically registering encounters with other users of the app, you are can later be notified in case those users become infected with the virus, and vice-versa.
 Furthermore, our solution focuses on protecting the users’ data, reducing the risk of sensitive information (such as identity, location and infection status) being leaked.

 \[INSERT GLOSSARY\]

 ## General Information

 Contact Tracing systems can be extremely useful in controlling the spread of a virus in a pandemic scenario.
 However, due to the nature of the data these systems deal with, they can also constitute a great
 privacy problem for users.

 There are two main pieces of sensitive information that a contact tracing system deals with and stores in some way: a user’s infection status and a user’s contacts (which may include the location and time of those contacts).
 With our solution, we aspire to mitigate these problems by reducing, as much as possible, the ways in which a malicious or otherwise neglectful actor may attack the system and / or disclose the forementioned information.

 ### Built With

+* Hub OS: Ubuntu 20.04.3 LTS
+* DB OS: Ubuntu 20.04.3 LTS
+* App OS: Android 6+
 * Language: Java
-* App ↔ Server Communication: gRPC with SSL/TLS
+* App ↔ Hub Communication: gRPC with SSL/TLS
 * App ↔ App Communication: Bluetooth Low Energy (BLE)
 * App Local Storage: SQLite JDBC
-* Server-side Storage: PostgreSQL
+* Server-side Storage: PostgreSQL 14
 * Building and dependencies: Gradle
 * Firewall Utility: Iptables
 * Tools used in development: Android Studio, IntelliJ IDEA

 ---

-# Geting Started
+## Geting Started

 Tu run this service we will need 2 virtual machines running [Ubuntu 20.04.3 LTS](https://ubuntu.com/download/desktop)